 Tim Winn, Player, LaSalle Senior High School

 Thank you again to the other coaches, players and teammates who shared your stories with me.
 This project would not have been possible without you.
-This was a long process, and with each interview I gained the strength to keep going and resolved within myself that I was doing the right thing.
+This was a long process, and with each interview I gained the strength to keep going, and resolved within myself that I was doing the right thing.

 The Big Words LLC Newsletter

 For the next phase of my writing journey, I’m starting a monthly newsletter for my writing and video content creation company, the Big Words LLC.
 In it, I plan to share inspirational words, pieces from this blog and my first blog, and select videos from my four YouTube channels.
 Finally, I will share updates for my book project The Engineers: A Western New York Basketball Story.
 Your personal information and privacy will be protected.
 Click this link and register using the sign-up button at the bottom of the announcement.
-You can also email me at [email protected] .
+If there is some issue signing up using the link provided, you can also email me at [email protected] .
 Best Regards.